If You Invested $100 In This Stock 10 Years Ago, You Would Have $500 Today - Benzinga

-Bank of America BAC has outperformed the market over the past 10 years by 4.7% on an annualized basis producing an average annual return of 16.56%.
-Currently, Bank of America has a market capitalization of $279.82 billion.
+Illumina ILMN has outperformed the market over the past 10 years by 6.06% on an annualized basis producing an average annual return of 16.76%.
+Currently, Illumina has a market capitalization of $30.53 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.